agandotra611/MuC_Simulation_Workflow/README.md

 which gives event by event information of the slcio file - and one should ideally see non-zero reconstructed particles in each event.

+Use lctuple_steer.xml to convert reconstructed plots into root files for use.

 # Calculating invariant mass

+Use quadCandTree.C to add more relevant variables to tree, including calculated invariant mass.

 # Getting ratio plots

+Use ratio_plot.C to plot the invariant mass in a stack plot of the signal and three backgrounds.